isotopp/isotopp.github.io/_posts/2020-12-26-sql-clause-is-coming-to-town.md

 The column we select on is a column with a cardinality of 2: `behavior` can be either `naughty` or `nice`.
 That means, in an equidistribution, around half of the values are `naughty`, the other half is `nice`.

 Data from disk is read in pages of 16 KB.
 If one row in a page matches, the entire page has to be read from disk.
 In our example, we have a row length of around 200 Byte, so we end up with 75-80 records per page.
-Half of them will be `nice`, so we will very likely have to read all pages from disk anyway.
+Half of them will be `nice`, so with an average of around 40 `nice` records per page, we will very likely have to read all pages from disk anyway.

 Using the index will not decrease the amount of data read from disk at all.
-In fact we will have to read the index pages on top of the data pages, so using an index on a low cardinality column has the potential of making the situation slightly worse.
+In fact we will have to read the index pages on top of the data pages, so using an index on a low cardinality column has the potential of making the situation slightly worse than even a full table scan.

 Generally speaking, defining an index on a low cardinality column is usually not helpful - if there are 10 or fewer values, benchmark carefully and decide, or just don't define an index.